-- a) Level 150 similar to inflatable PFD Type 1 and suitable for offshore use - b) Level 100 similar to PFD Type 1 and the minimum requirement for offshore use - c) Level 50 similar to PFD Type 2 - d) Level 50S Special Purpose has replaced PFD Type 3 - Nae5 Inflatable lifejackets are longer acceptable as PFD when paddling.
-There have been multiple cases where clubs and individuals have allowed the canisters within inflatable PFD's to expire, rendering them inoperable.
+- a) Level 150 similar to inflatable PFD Type 1 and suitable for offshore use - b) Level 100 similar to PFD Type 1 and the minimum requirement for offshore use - c) Level 50 similar to PFD Type 2 - d) Level 50S Special Purpose has replaced PFD Type 3 - Note5 Inflatable lifejackets will be acceptable as a PFD when paddling, on the requirement that the gas cylinder has been checked and certified by the paddler's club of which they are a member.
+This should be undertaken in the first two weeks of every October and be an annual assessment, recorded and maintained by the club.
+This also applies to club inflatable PFD's.
+There have been multiple cases where clubs and individuals have allowed the canisters within inflatable PFD's to expire, rendering them inoperable, therefore annual assessment by the club should eliminate such occurrences.